-Neonates in Intensive Care often require intubation and mechanical ventilation for a period of time.
-Elective intubation refers to the practice of insertion an endotracheal tube (ETT) for the purpose of providing mechanical ventilation in a non-emergency setting i.e. the neonate
+Neonates in Intensive Care often require intubation and mechanical ventilation.
+Elective intubation refers to the practice of inserting an endotracheal tube (ETT) for the purpose of providing mechanical ventilation in a non-emergency setting, i.e. the neonate

-Table 2 Recommended ETT length:
+Table 2 Recommended ETT

 Oral length = weight (kg) + 6cmNasal length = 1.5 x weight (kg) + 6cm

-Use of premedication prior to elective intubation to provide adequate analgesia and sedation should be used.
+In the setting of an elective intubation, premedications provide adequate analgesia, sedation and minimisation of the physiological effects of intubation.
 Intubation has been identified as a painful procedure and associated with physiologic side-effects including bradycardia, desaturation, increased blood pressure and increased intracranial pressure which may be associated with intraventricular haemorrhage.
-Premedication administered to newborns for elective intubation has also demonstrated a decrease in the time and number of attempts needed to complete the intubation procedure and minimises the potential for intubation-related trauma.
+Premedication administered to newborns for elective intubation reduces the time and number of attempts needed to complete the intubation procedure and minimises the potential for intubation-related trauma.
 Patent IV access is required.

 In emergency situations, it may be appropriate to intubate without premedication.

-Opioid analgesics, which provide sedation throughout procedure, prevent systemic hypertension and reduce endocrine and endorphin responses to painful procedures.
+Opioid analgesics, which provide sedation throughout the procedure, prevent systemic hypertension and reduce endocrine and endorphin responses to painful procedures.